- Home

 Bananas

 In this study, eating one banana before a long bicycle ride improved performance and endurance as much as a carbohydrate drink.
-So, a banana can give you the energy you need to avoid an afternoon slump.
+So, a banana can help give you the energy you need to avoid an afternoon slump.

 Hummus, veg sticks, and whole grain crackers